How do you start modelling risks using attack trees? This short guide will explain the basic features and how to build your first RiskTree.

 Completion status of the nodes

-Performing the intrinsic risk assessment
+Performing the intrinsic risk assessment Performing the intrinsic risk assessment2

 RiskTree will now start the risk calculation process.
 A progress bar shows how far the calculation has gone.
 This will disappear once the calculation is complete.